Sventajz/Travel.talk/README.md

 ## Planned features:
 - Complete UI redesign (currently in progress)
-- Createa a ML recommenation model for the app (currently in progress) -New features such as: comments, uploading images etc.
+- Create a ML recommenation model for the app (currently in progress) -New features such as: comments, uploading images etc.
 - further rendering and fetching optimizations